rishavjha62/my-notes/inbox/2025-06-15_kubernetes-administrator.md

 We can also set a limit on the resouces the pod can access under the `resources` section in `spec>containers` as shown above.

+> [!NOTE]
+> A pod can only use the cpu defined in the limits however it can use more
+> Memory than what is specified.
+The system thorttles the cpu so that it can go
+> beyond the defined limit.
+> The pod will be terminated in case it constantly tries to use more memory than
+> what is defined and will give OOM(Out of Memory) error in the logs.